Anisrehan-hash/java-1st-program/README.md

 	    }

-      -> The return type is void so, it will not return any parameter.
+      -> The return type is void so, we do not need to return any parameter.

  6.To display the properties.